chowdhuryamit/DocEasy/README.md

-Doctor Appointment Booking Web App
+# Doctor Appointment Booking Web App

-Overview
+## Overview

-The Doctor Appointment Booking Web App allows patients to book appointments with doctors seamlessly.
-The system includes three primary roles:
+This repository contains the backend logic for a Doctor Appointment Booking Web App.
+The application allows patients to book appointments with doctors, while doctors and administrators manage the scheduling and system operations.

-Patients: Can register, log in, and book appointments with available doctors.

-Doctors: Can manage their schedules and view patient appointments.

-Admin: Can manage users, doctors, and oversee the system's functionality.

-Features
+## Features

-For Patients:
+### Patient

-User registration and login
+- User registration and authentication

-Browse available doctors
+- Browse and search for doctors

-Book, reschedule, or cancel appointments
+- Book, reschedule, or cancel appointments

-View appointment history
+- View appointment history

-For Doctors:
+### Doctor

-Manage availability and schedule
+- Manage availability and schedule

-View upcoming appointments
+- View and manage patient appointments

-Approve or decline appointment requests
+- Approve or decline appointment requests

-For Admin:
+### Admin

-Manage patient and doctor accounts
+- Manage patients and doctors

-Oversee appointments and system operations
+- Oversee appointments and system functionality

-View reports and analytics
+- View reports and analytics

-Technologies Used

-Frontend: HTML, CSS, JavaScript (React)

-Backend: Node.js

-Database: MongoDB

-Authentication: JWT / OAuth
+## Usage
+- Open the browser and navigate to `http://localhost:3000/`
+- Register/Login as a patient, doctor, or admin
+- Book and manage appointments

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request.

+## License
+This project is licensed under the MIT License.

+## Contact
+For any queries, reach out to `camit8546@gmail.com`